 Contractors may be both workers and employees if they’re hired through an agency, and there is a special scheme for contractors, depending on the industry they work in.

 Other classifications of workers that exist include:

-- Apprenticeships, which provide on-the-job training across a variety of sectors, though apprentices may not have access to the same rights as full-time employees, depending on the location of the program.
+- Apprenticeships, provide on-the-job training across a variety of sectors.
+However, apprentices may not have access to the same rights as full-time employees, depending on the location of the program.
 In some countries, like the UK, apprentices have some rights, which may include holiday pay.

-- Self-employed workers, which are similar, but not quite the same as contract employees.
-Rights for self-employed workers vary depending on their residency, but they generally do not have the right to things like minimum wage and paid leave.
+- Self-employed workers are similar, but not quite the same as contract employees.
+Rights for self-employed workers vary depending on their residency, but they generally do not have the right to benefits like minimum wage and paid leave.

 The Court of Justice of the European Union (CJEU) stated that national courts are responsible for worker classification, and whether contractors should be considered as employees entitled to employment rights.
 However, the CJEU noted that being classified as an independent contractor under national law, does not prevent a person from being classified as an employee under European Union law.